Maeklong Railway Market; Everything You Need to Know!

 Final Thoughts on The MaeKlong Railway Market Tour

 We left my condo at 7am, and we were back around 4pm (should have been around 2.30/3pm but that Bangkok traffic on a Friday afternoon is a killer).
 If you’ve experienced Bangkok, and most of the things on offer there, then a tour to Ratchaburi is a great option.
 Not only do you get to escape the Bangkok chaos, but you get to explore regional cultures, walk around some beautiful parks, eat legit local food and even end up with a home-made ornament for your home.
 Highlight recommended.
 For seeing the Maeklong train market, I’d say the easiest way is to book a day trip from Bangkok, it’s only an hour and a half away, and driving in Bangkok just isn’t fun.
+If you take a tour to Mae Klong railway market, rather than travel independently, you’ll be back in time to enjoy the crazy Bangkok nightlife that evening.
 Enjoy!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!